 In 2001, PVF chose Exceed!
-Premier – Telosa's flagship fundraising and donor management software – specifically for its grant making and grant seeking functions, integrated with its donor tracking capability.
-"We recognized the need to track and manage the myriad of details during the grant making process," said Allyndreth Stead, office manager at PVF.
+Premier – Arreva's flagship fundraising and donor management software – specifically for its grant making and grant seeking functions, integrated with its donor tracking capability.
+"We recognized the need to track and manage the myriad of details during the grant making process," said Allyndreth Stead, Office Manager at PVF.
 "Using Exceed!
 Premier we have centralized and can now harness our most valuable information.
 We can record, schedule and access details of all grants and PVF programs to operate faster and more efficiently than ever before."

 PVF can manage the entire fundraising and grant making procedure through Exceed!
 Premier, eliminating the time-consuming need to enter data in three separate programs.
 In addition, because Exceed!
 Premier easily interfaces with most accounting programs, PVF can transfer grant and gift information directly into QuickBooks to generate grant checks and log donor gift deposits.
 "The ability to transfer data between programs is saving the organization time and money and eliminated the need for us to add additional staff.
 We can generate grant letters faster than ever before, spending only minutes on tasks that took hours with our old process," remarked Stead.